simonecorsi/nxa/README.md

 ## Contributing

-Project is pretty simple and straight forward for what is my needs, but if you have any idea you're welcome.

 This projects uses [commitizen](https://github.com/commitizen/cz-cli) so be sure to use standard commit format or PR won't be accepted

 1. Fork the Project